lvkaszus/asklvkaszus/documentation/API/Administrator.md

 3. If all questions are hidden, it sets them to visible.
 4. If any questions are visible, it sets them to hidden.
 5. Commits the changes to the database and returns a success message indicating the new visibility state.
-6. If an error occurs during the process, logs the error and returns a failure message.
+6. If an error occurs during the process, returns a failure message.

 ### Toggle Visibility of a Specific Question